Keep Crater Lake Wild!

 Our proposal would protect 500,000 acres both within and outside the Park boundaries.
 This would create a 90-mile protected corridor of habitat with very few disturbances along the southern Cascades.
 This corridor will be critical for wildlife as they adjust to climate change.
 The proposal would not affect any of the existing access roads within the park or the lodge.
 An interactive map of the proposal can be found below.

-Wilderness mean good business!
-See a list of businesses from all across the state that support the Crater Lake Wilderness proposal.
+Wilderness means good business!
+See a list of businesses and organizations from all across the state that support the Crater Lake Wilderness proposal.

 Call Senator Ron Wyden at (503) 326-7525 and encourage him to protect the Crater Lake Wilderness. (or send him an e-mail here).